bouhvli/simple_shell/README.md

 - how to use the three prototypes of main
 - how does the shell uses the path
 - how to use execve
+- what and how to use EOF / "end-of-file"
+-